How to Form Plural Nouns in Romanian: A Guide for English Speakers

 Common Plural Endings in Romanian

-Here are some typical plural endings based on noun gender and ending:
+Here is a summary of common plural endings based on noun gender and singular endings:

 - Feminine nouns ending in -ă: change to -e (e.g., casă → case)

-- Neuter nouns: plural often ends in -uri (e.g., birou → birouri)
+- Neuter nouns: plural like feminine nouns (e.g., birou → birouri)

 Tips for English Speakers Learning Romanian Plurals